 - Wild Rice Stuffed Roasted Chicken - Stuff the chicken with wild rice to make a roasted chicken that is both flavorful and hearty.

 To make this roast chicken recipe, you will need basic kitchen equipment, including a dutch oven, knife, cutting board, and mixing bowl.To explore more kitchen items to make your kitchen complete, head to our Kitchen Essentials Shop.

 The way you store leftover chicken will depend on how much leftover chicken you have.
 If you need to store most of the chicken, store it in the fridge in the covered dutch oven to lock in the moisture.
 Alternatively, carve the chicken and store in air-tight containers with the juices.
 Store the chicken in the refrigerator for up to 3 days.
 To reheat the chicken, slice it, put it on a baking dish or baking sheet, and reheat it in the oven at 350 degrees F for 10 minutes.

 - Meal Prep - Not only is this roast chicken recipe easy, it often has a lot of leftovers which makes it a great meal prep recipe for busy weeks.

 - Make a sandwich - Slice the leftover chicken and make a sandwich.
-You can make my Turkey and Swiss SlidersLINK, just use the rotisserie chicken instead of ground turkey.
+You can make our Turkey and Swiss Sliders, just use the rotisserie chicken instead of ground turkey.

 - Make chicken stock - You can use the bones of the chicken and the onion to make a homemade chicken stock, which you can then freeze and use for soups in the future.